Alfresco/alfresco-android-kotlin-api/README.md

 Creation takes the same parameters we provide via the `onCredentials()` callback.

-When a request fails due to authentication problems we callback with `onAuthFailure()`.
+When a request fails due to authentication problems we call back with `onAuthFailure()`.

 In case of SSO this class also takes care of automatic token refresh, and also calls back with `onAuthStateChange()` so you can persist the new session information.